icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 }
 ```

+### 3. Generate a manifest file

-Use the returned `analysis_id` to generate a manifest for file upload using the song-client `manifest` command.
+Use the returned `analysis_id` from step 2 to generate a manifest for file upload using the song-client `manifest` command.
 This manifest will be used with the score-client in the next step.

 ```
 ./bin/sing manifest -a a4142a01-1274-45b4-942a-01127465b422 -f manifest.txt